Photo by Benis Arapovic

 Make certain it’s a formal, legal hiring process.

-It might be a given that the persons will be hired, but be sure to assess their talents and place them in the right jobs to capitalize on their strengths.
+It might be a given that you’ll hire the relatives, but be sure to assess their talents and place them in the right jobs to capitalize on their strengths.

 From the Coach’s Corner, more management tips: